iagocduque/mw2md/README.rst

 ===============================
 .. image:: /images/mw2md.png
    :alt: Banner
-This software, written in *Python* using several libraries, will handle documents' source-codes using either **Markdown** or **MediaWiki** markup languages and convert them based on changing the commands to highlight text.
+This software, written in *Python* using the "re" (regex) library, will handle documents' source-codes using either **Markdown** or **MediaWiki** markup languages and convert them based on changing regular expressions (commands) to highlight text.

 Content
 =======